Clinical Psychologist

 Formal Education

-2019 current PhD Candidate University Technology Sydney
+2021 (current) PhD Candidate University Technology Sydney

-2013 2017 Double Advanced Diploma Nutritional Medicine/Naturopathy
+2017 Advanced Diploma Nutritional Medicine/Naturopathy

-2011 2012 Master of Psychology (Clinical) bridging units (James Cook University, Deakin University)
+2012 Master of Psychology (Clinical) bridging units (James Cook University, Deakin University)

-2006 2010 Master of Psychology (Counselling) Monash University – Thesis: Well being of Australian Psychologists (Health Professionals)
+2010 Master of Psychology (Counselling) Monash University – Thesis: Well being of Australian Psychologists (Health Professionals)

-2001 2003 Bachelor of Social Science (Psychology) with Honours Bond University, Thesis: Effects of Medical Discharge on Disabled ADF Veterans
+2003 Bachelor of Social Science (Psychology) with Honours Bond University, Thesis: Effects of Medical Discharge on Disabled ADF Veterans

-1993 1996 Bachelor of Behavioural Science Majors: Psychology and Disability Studies Griffith University, Nathan, QLD
+1996 Bachelor of Behavioural Science Majors: Psychology and Disability Studies Griffith University, Nathan, QLD

 Facilitating/Presenting/Milestones